Pentair: 1980s

-In 1981, Pentair acquire Rockwell International's power hand tool factory from its Power Tool Division.
+In 1981, Pentair acquired Rockwell International's power hand tool factory from its Power Tool Division.
 Rockwell had purchased Porter-Cable in 1960 and merged it into the Power Tool Division but kept manufacturing in a separate facility.
 The Porter-Cable name had been retired in 1965 but Pentair had not licensed the Rockwell name, so the Porter-Cable name was revived.
 In 1984 Pentair purchased the remains of the Power Tool Division from Rockwell.
 This consisted chiefly of the Delta line of shop tools and marked Rockwell's exit from the tool business.
 In 1988, Pentair agreed to acquire FC Holdings Inc., the holding company for Federal Cartridge and Hoffman Engineering, for $175 million in cash and the assumption of debt.
 Pentair would not hold Federal Cartridge for a long time, but the purchase of Hoffman Engineering was the start of a prosperous era of enclosures manufacturing for Pentair.